marmida/s3pub/README.md

 1. cd into the s3pub directory.
 1. Run `nosetests` for unit tests and `behave` for functional tests.
 Note that the `behave` test suite requires configuration and write access to S3, as it does actually upload files.

+### Notes on behavioral testing

+It's hard to test some things under `behave` - namely, invalidations.
+This is because they take too long to complete - sometimes up to 15 minutes - and can hit time limits imposed by CI services.

+Second, it's hard to guarantee a sterile environment in which to test invalidations - unless we communicate exactly which invalidation is being started, the test can only check for the presence of at least one pending invalidation, and that can be fooled by a previous or contemporaneous run, which is extremely problematic in the context of tox.

+Since `s3pub` primarily communicates via progress bars, it's not trivial to recover things like the invalidation ID from stderr.

+All of this has led me to avoid testing invalidations via the test suite, for now.

 ## Alternatives

 Since writing this, I've discovered a more feature-complete analog: [s3_website](https://github.com/laurilehmijoki/s3_website).